weehowe-z/Simple-Small-C-Compiler/README.md

 }

 Output
-YACC: syntax error at line 2
+Error: syntax error at line 2
-YACC: does not expect }
+Parser does not expect }
 ```

 #### 2. Clear Tree Structure Printing